• Skip to primary navigation

 Ingredients to make frosting on a wooden surface.

 • Unsalted butter- Using unsalted butter is best for this frosting so you can control how salty it is.
-Make sure it's room temperature so your frosting doesn't turn out lumpy.

 • Nutella- Any chocolate hazelnut spread works.
 Make sure to give it a good mix before using in this recipe since it can get a little clumpy in the jar.